Derek Winnert

 MV5BODc5NzkzNDI4MF5BMl5BanBnXkFtZTgwMjgxNTE0ODE@._V1__SX1074_SY521_

-It also stars Rita Gam as Herodias, Viveca Lindfors as Claudia, Ron Randell as Lucius, Carmen Sevilla as Mary Magdalene, Brigid Bazlen as Salome, Guy Rolfe as Caiaphas, Royal Dano as Peter, Edric Connor as Balthazar and George Coulouris.
+It also stars Rita Gam as Herodias, Viveca Lindfors as Claudia, Ron Randell as Lucius, Carmen Sevilla as Mary Magdalene, Brigid Bazlen as Salome, Guy Rolfe as Caiaphas, Royal Dano as Peter, Edric Connor as Balthazar, and George Coulouris as Camel Driver.

 It is made on the grandest scale possible back in 1961.
-Bronston’s production was extremely costly for its day, costing more than $5 million back then.
+Bronston’s production was extremely costly for its day, costing an estimated more than $7 million –$8.5 million back then.
 It is a particularly glorious looking movie, thanks to the marvellous sets and production designs by Enrique Alarcon and Georges Wakhévitch and the remarkable Technicolor cinematography by Franz Planer in Super Technirama 70 on striking Spanish locations, as well in two different Madrid studios.

 Plus a there is a stirring score by Miklos Rozsa as well as Orson Welles’s unmistakable, inimitable narration (written by sci-fi writer Ray Bradbury).
 All are quality components.